JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 simply add it to the first vector (the *support*) and supply a larger `probs` matrix.

-In a binary classification problem it suffices to specify a single vector of probabilities, provided you specify `augment=true`, as in the following example, *and note carefully that these probablities are associated with the* **last** *(second) class you specify in the constructor:*
+In a binary classification problem, it suffices to specify a single vector of probabilities, provided you specify `augment=true`, as in the following example, *and note carefully that these probabilities are associated with the* **last** *(second) class you specify in the constructor:*